Yale University sues Connecticut over gender-neutral bathrooms

-BOSTON (Reuters) - A Connecticut official said on Tuesday the state would reconsider policies that can limit gender-neutral bathrooms in public buildings following a lawsuit by Yale University, the latest skirmish in the broader U.S. fight about gender identity.
+BOSTON, June 27 (Reuters) - Yale University has sued the state of Connecticut over rules it says limit the number of gender-neutral bathrooms it can designate on campus, the latest skirmish in the broader U.S. fight about gender identity.

-The Ivy League school said in the lawsuit it wants to designate all single-occupant restrooms at its law school as gender neutral, but the plan runs afoul of the state building code, which does not count gender-neutral bathrooms when it assesses whether a public building has enough toilets.

-A spokeswoman for Governor Dannel Malloy, a Democrat, said on Tuesday his administration would seek to grant Yale's request, which was made in a lawsuit filed on Friday in Connecticut Superior Court in New Haven.

 Texas lawmakers are expected to consider a similar measure next month.
 Proponents of the bathroom bills say they aim to protect individual privacy.
 That is not a factor in the Yale case, which focuses on single-occupant restrooms.